You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 Is wearing a riding helmet really important?

-In 2021, I had the pleasure of discussing this topic with the French ambassador in Bishkek
+In 2021, I spoke to the French ambassador in Bishkek about this subject.

 Do I need to take out insurance?